dotnet/corert/Documentation/botr/type-system.md

 ### DefType (NoMetadataType, MetadataType)

 `DefType` represents a value type, interface, or a class.
 While most instances of `DefType` will be of children of `MetadataType` (a type that is based off of some concrete metadata describing the type in full), there will be scenarios where full metadata is no longer available.
 In those cases, only restricted information (such as the number of bytes occupied by the instance of the type on the GC heap, or whether the type is a value type) is available.
-It is important that the type system is able to operate on such types and e.g. the restricted metadata types can be used to make them participate in computing field layouts of full metadata types.
+It is important that the type system is able to operate on such types.
+E.g. it should be possible for a type with restricted metadata to be a base type for a type with full metadata and the field layout algorithm should be able to compute the field layout of such type.

 ### GenericParameter

 Represents a generic parameter, along with its constraints.
 Generic definitions are represented as instantiations over generic parameters.

+Note for readers familiar with the .NET reflection type system: while the .NET reflection type system doesn't distinguish between a generic definition (e.g. `List<T>`) and an open instantiation of a generic type (e.g. `List<!0>`), the CoreRT type system draws a distinction between those two.
+This distinction is important when representing member references from within IL method bodies - e.g. an IL reference using an LDTOKEN instruction to `List<T>.Add` should always refer to the uninstantiated definition, while a reference to `List<!0>.Add` will refer to a concrete method after substituting the signature variable.

 ### SignatureVariable (SignatureTypeVariable, SignatureMethodVariable)

 Signature variables represent variables that can be substituted by other types within the system.
-The differ from generic parameters (because e.g. they don't have constraints).
+They differ from generic parameters (because e.g. they don't have constraints or variance).
 They are simply placeholders to be replaced by other types as part of a process called instantiation.
 Signature variables have an index that refers to a position within the instantiation context.

 ## Other type system classes